C-Lien/GeoView/README.md

 - Minimum Curvature Desurvey - Drill String and Lithology desurvey mapping.

-Planned tasks:
-- Basemap imagery support.

-- Cross-section draw.

-- Synthetic hole import/export.

-- LIDAR dot-imagery import support.

-- SHP import support.

-- Predictive lithology where downhole survey does not extend to lithology TD.

-- Expediate text drawing.
-Currently text values are plotted as one object per instance.
-This results in significant slowdown at larger text volumes.

-- Downhole plotting currently 'magic number' two meters when not desurvey.
-  This will be moved to a user accessible value/assess viability of string type plotting over point plotting to create a single downhole visual entity.

-- Highlighting of statistically significant angle variance of WSECT between holes to assist in fault delineation or regions of interest.

 Known issues:
 - External hole to selected radius will occasionally plot downhole string in addition to selected radius.
 Does not impact triangulations nor visual obs